 This step alone means we have two different functions here:

-As such, we can seperate this into two different functions:
+As such, we can separate this into two different functions:

 public double calculateBillWithInterest(List<Integer> registeredCourseNumbers, double overdue) {